-Meetings Date (Taiwan Time) Major Resolutions State of Implementation Annual General Meeting of Members 06/21/2018 To ratify the 2017 Business Report To adpot the Company's 2017 audited consolidated financial reports To approve the 2017 profit distribution plan To approve 2018 Employee Restricted Stock Awards Plan To approve the amendment of the Company's Amended and Restated Articles of Association Approved Approved The record date for dividends distribution was September 2, 2018, and have paid the cash dividend on September 26, 2018. (cash dividend per share of NT\$12.22180817) The record date for the first issued 2018 RSA of 489,900 shares was August 1, 2018.
-The record date for the second issued 2018 RSA of 3,800 shares was October 31, 2018.
-The record date for the third issued 2018 RSA of 5,900 shares was February 13, 2019.
-The record date for the fourth issued 2018 RSA of 100,400 shares was April 30, 2019.
-Have implemented in accordance with the resolutions
+Meetings Date (Taiwan Time) Major Resolutions State of Implementation Annual General Meeting of Members 06/18/2019 To ratify the 2018 Business Report To adopt the Company's 2018 audited consolidated financial reports To approve the 2018 profit distribution plan To approve 2019 Employee Restricted Stock Awards Plan To approve the amendment of the Company's Amended and Restated Articles of Association To approve the amendment of the Company's procedures of acquisition or disposal of assets To approve the amendment of the procedures for lending funds to other parties To approve the amendment of the procedures for endorsement and guarantee To re-elect the Directors (Independent Directors inclusive) of the Company's Board of Directors Approved Approved The record date for dividends distribution was September 1, 2019, and have paid the cash dividend on September 25, 2019. (cash dividend per share of NT\$12.31044592) The record date for the first issued 2019 RSA of 682,050 shares was July 31, 2019.
+The record date for the second issued 2019 RSA of 14,300 shares was October 30, 2019.
+The record date for the third issued 2019 RSA of 9,200 shares was February 12, 2020.
+The record date for the fourth issued 2019 RSA of 44,450 shares was April 29, 2020.
+Have implemented in accordance with the resolutions List of Directors (Independent Directors inclusive) are Ji Zhao, Ming Qu, Cyrus Ying-Chun Tsui, Hao Chen, Jackie Yang, Darren Huang, Jen-Lin (Norman) Shen (Independent Directors), Dennis Lynn Segers (Independent Directors), Charlie Xiaoli Huang (Independent Directors).